brian14708/wh-briefings/statements-releases/2021-10/2021-10-27-statement-by-president-joseph-r-biden-jr-on-the-occasion-of-international-religious-freedom-day.md

 modified_time: 2021-10-27 19:36:55-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/10/27/statement-by-president-joseph-r-biden-jr-on-the-occasion-of-international-religious-freedom-day/
 published_time: 2021-10-27 19:36:54-04:00
-title: Statement by President Joseph R. Biden, Jr. on the Occasion of International Religious Freedom Day
+title: "Statement by President Joseph R. Biden, Jr. on the Occasion of International\
+  \ Religious Freedom\_Day"
 ---

 Twenty-three years ago, I was honored to support the passage of the